 Another Connecticut option is the town of Stamford, offering a city-like vibe in a smaller town.
 Stamford features a host of nearby amenities so you won't ever feel like you've left the city.
 It has the largest public library in Connecticut and a free trolley is available around town as a method of public transportation.

 Need to commute to the city?
 The Stamford station offers access to charter buses, Amtrak, and Metro-North service.
+It has the best commute from Connecticut to NYC.
 Take the express train straight into Manhattan to Grand Central Station and be there in 45 minutes.

 Norwalk, Connecticut features a small town, down-to-earth vibe with an industrial edginess.
 It is home to many young professionals who appreciate the more affordable housing they can find compared to some other commuter towns and the community’s racial and socioeconomic diversity.